Last updated on September 22nd, 2023 at 08:04 pm

 Phoenix, the state capital of Arizona, is known for its warm, dry climate that attracts huge numbers of sun lovers during the winter months.
 The Greater Phoenix Area is a large sprawling city with a mix of modern high-rise buildings, Indian and Spanish colonial influences, and a touch of the Wild West.
 The city offers abundant art and cultural attractions, historic neighborhoods, and museums.

 I really enjoy going to botanical gardens around the country and learning about native plants.
-The Desert Botanical Garden in Phoenix is home to 21,000 plants representing close to 4,000 different plant classifications, and is a terrific place to learn about the flora of the southwestern desert.
-It is a large garden with six major trails / garden exhibit areas.
-Winding paths over 50-acres showcase a fantastic variety of arid plants, from towering saguaros to delicate blooms.
+The Desert Botanical Garden in Phoenix is home to 21,000 plants representing close to 4,000 different plant classifications and is a terrific place to learn about the flora of the southwestern desert.
+It is a large garden with six major trails/garden exhibit areas.
+Winding paths over 50 acres showcase a fantastic variety of arid plants, from towering saguaros to delicate blooms.

 My favorite part of the Desert Botanical Garden is the Plants and People of the Sonoran Desert Trail.
 It is an actual dirt path trail winding around the base of a hill.
 Along the way, there are displays showing how Native Americans used to live in the Southwest.
-It features five distinct habitats that have provided people with useful plants for food, fiber, medicine and cultural purposes for 2,000 years: Desert, Desert Oasis, Mesquite Bosque, Semi-desert Grassland and Chaparral.
+It features five distinct habitats that have provided people with useful plants for food, fiber, medicine, and cultural purposes for 2,000 years: Desert, Desert Oasis, Mesquite Bosque, Semi-desert Grassland, and Chaparral.
 The story of these relationships is brought to life through cultural examples of the Akimel O’odham and Western Apache Roundhouse.
-Don’t miss out on the hands-on activities such as pounding mesquite beans to make flour.
+Don’t miss out on hands-on activities such as pounding mesquite beans to make flour.

-The other trails include:
+Other trails include: